Probability distributions

 The binomial random variable (\(X\)) represents the number of successes in \(n\) repeated Bernoulli trials, where each trial has a fixed probability \(p\) of success.

-Let’s make the following assumptions as we progress through this example:
+Let’s make the following assumptions as we progress through the COVID-19 example:

 • Let’s imagine that the outbreak at your workplace was extreme, and the probability of a positive result on your test (\(p\)) is 0.5.